lucpod/ticketless/lessons/08-worker-lambda/README.md

 ```

-## 08.03 - Managing sensitive variables in Lambda
+## 08.03 - Managing configuration in Lambda

-We need to have a way to provide the above ones plus some extra parameters
+It should be pretty much obvious at this point that we need a way to manage configuration parameters

-  - sender email address (`SmtpSenderAddress`)

-explain SAM parameters
+coming from the outside.

+Ideally we don't want to embed these parameters directly in our `template.yaml`, but
+have some facility to inject them from the outside at deploy time, maybe from environment variables.

+Turns out that in SAM (and in Cloudformation), there is the concept of generic parameters.

+That's how we can add all the parameters we need for this lesson in our `template.yaml`:

 ```yaml
 # ...